 Description It is difficult to define precisely the development of the house, which appears to have been subject to five or six phases of construction.
 The house may have been built prior to 1702, with subsequent modifications that included a plaque bearing this date.

-Site Sheep house at Moor Farm, Castlerigg, Derwentwater, Borrowdale two storeys, but the upper floor does not survive.
+Site Sheep house at Moor Farm, Castlerigg, Derwentwater, Borrowdale

 NGR NY 28457 22829 Site Type Sheep house HER number 38561